*****STARTING NOVEMBER 9, ONLY 10 PEOPLE WILL BE ALLOWED PER APPOINTMENT UNTIL FURTHER NOTICE*****

 Library Entrance: You will enter through the front door of the library on Julius Street and exit through the side door on Jovina Street.
 Staff will let you into the building for your appointed visit.
 If you need special entry or exit accommodations, please let staff know when you call.

-Appointments: We will be limiting the number of patrons to up to 20 in the building at any given time.
+Appointments: We will temporarily be limiting the number of patrons to up to 10 in the building at any given time.
 This will be accomplished by scheduling appointments.
 You may schedule a 45-minute appointment to pick-up and check-out materials, browse magazines and newspapers, access collections, make copies and send faxes.
-One appointment per person per day is recommended.
-If the library hasn’t reached the 20-person capacity, you may check and see if you can extend your appointment.
-While families are encouraged to send one person per family, we realize there may be special circumstances.
-Please inquire with staff when you make your appointment.
+Effective November 9, patrons will only be allowed to make one 45-minute appointment per day.
 Three computers will be available for use by appointment.
 Appointments may be made for 45 minutes.
 Staff will announce when appointments are ending.
 Sanitizing will be conducted between appointments.

 Safety Measures: For your safety, staff members will wear masks and frequently sanitize their hands and work surfaces.
 We ask that you use hand sanitizer when you enter the library, and we would greatly appreciate it if you would work with us to ensure safety all-around by wearing a mask or face covering.
 We will have some disposable masks available, as well as disposable plastic gloves if you choose to browse through collections.
 All library materials will continue to be quarantined for at least 96 hours before they are returned to the shelves.